alex-hhh/ActivityLog2/docs/README.md

 (put-pref 'activity-log:debug:show-stop-points? #t)
 ```

-The following options are deifned:
+The following options are defined:

 * `activity-log:debug:show-stop-points?` -- when set to `#t`, the session
   graphs and elevation graph on map view will show vertical lines for stop